Tordek/nuBit/README.md

     sent
 - `URL_BASE=` - Base URL assets will be served from.
 - `TIMEZONE_OFFSET=` - Timezone delta between the server and the display.
+- `POSTENTRIES_CHANNEL=` - If defined, the !postentries command will only work here, since it generates a lot of spam.

 Running
 -------